-The MOU establishes the USFS as the agency responsible for monitoring and protecting water quality on National Forest System lands in Alaska, and describes specific DEC and USFS activities to accomplish that policy directive.
+The USFS continues to make progress on water quality issues by implementing the Tongass National Forest tasks identified in the Alaska Nonpoint Source Pollution Control Strategy (2021), and Memorandum of Understanding (MOU) between the USFS and DEC (1992).
+The MOU establishes the USFS as the agency responsible for monitoring and protecting water quality on National Forest System lands in Alaska and describes specific DEC and USFS activities to accomplish that policy directive.
 The USFS has continued to accept input from DEC on improving its annual program for monitoring the implementation of BMPs and Forest Plan Standards and Guidelines for the protection of water quality and fish habitat.
-USFS and DEC plan to update the MOU in the future.

 The revised Tongass Land Management Plan (TLMP) commits the USFS to monitoring the implementation and effectiveness of water quality and fish habitat-related BMPs (found in the USFS Region 10 Soil & Water Conservation Handbook and the USFS National Core BMPs) and Standards and Guidelines (specified in TLMP).
-DEC will continue to work with the USFS to ensure that this monitoring is carried out, and that analysis of the data presents an accurate assessment of the implementation and effectiveness of the BMPs and Standards and Guidelines.
+DEC continues to work with the USFS to ensure implementation and effectiveness of the BMPs and Standards and Guidelines.